Miss Austen: Reception

 Shivani Gonzalez in The New York Times noted that although "the characters are all based on real life people in Austen’s life, the actual story lines here are mostly fictional”.

 Lucy Mangan in The Guardian awarded the series four stars and praised the performance of Keeley Hawes.

+In January 2026, Walsh was nominated at the Irish Film & Television Awards for best director.